 In focusing on Questions 1 and 2, several approaches for estimating RSHC and the relative amounts of sediment delivered by this connectivity are available.
 The sediment component typically relies on models and often serves the purpose of identifying road locations within watersheds where RSHC is highest and remediation efforts have the potential to be impactful.
 For example, Dube et al. (2010) described a RSHC status and trends monitoring program for private forest lands in Washington State.
 Their principal hypothesis was that implementation of Best Management Practices (BMPs), embodied in rules governing road construction, use, maintenance, and abandonment, would reduce RSHC over time.
 Our objective, as detailed by the AMPC questions, is nearly identical for the State of Oregon.

-Below we present three options for the main task, which is the field survey and assessment of connectivity alone or connectivity with sediment modeling.
+Below we present twothree options for the main task, which is the field survey and assessment of connectivity alone or connectivity with sediment modeling.
+We envision this work as a long-term monitoring project with a duration of at least 20 years.
+The individual/entity awarded this work is herein referred to as "the contactor."
 We also provide two pre-survey options, which could be added to test and improve the digital (GIS) roads and streams data which will be used in planning the field survey.

 3.2 Survey Options